 If different grades of materials are designed for summer or winter use, select the appropriate grade in accordance with the manufacturer’s recommendations.

 Keep All Materials Dry and Clean

-Acceptable weather conditions are based not only on the actual ambient temperature, but also the total combination of nature’s elements (e.g., wind, humidity, dew point temperature, sun, cloud cover, shade, snow, sleet, etc.).
+Acceptable weather conditions are based not only on the actual ambient temperature but also on the total combination of nature’s elements (e.g., wind, humidity, dew point temperature, sun, cloud cover, shade, snow, sleet).
 Careful planning of work during cold weather can greatly improve the quality of the installation.
 Laying out the roof area and placing materials where they will be needed prior to application will minimize problems associated with cold weather application.

 Prepare Materials for Application

 Roll goods must be warm enough at the time of application to permit unrolling and installation without damage due to inflexibility.
 All materials including base sheets, ply sheets, and cap sheets become less flexible in cold temperatures.
 Rolls should be stored on end in a warm (>50°F) and dry location in accordance with manufacturer instructions prior to application.
 Unroll and cut rolled materials to a maximum of 18’ lengths and allow them to relax before application.